Vrbata's late goal lifts Coyotes past Sabres

 Arizona tied the game with 6:19 to go.
 Joe Jooris centered the puck from the right side of the net and it rolled untouched through the crease to the waiting stick of McGinn on the left doorstep for his first goal in 14 games.

+''To say it was a sigh of relief is an understatement,'' McGinn said. ''It's been the longest drought of my career.''

 NOTES: Hanzal, who had a team-best 16 goals this season, leaves the Coyotes ranking third on the franchise's lists in games played (608) and fifth in goals (117), assists (196) and points (313).
-White had seven goals, six points and 70 penalty minutes in 46 games. ''This was the best deal out there on the market for Martin Hanzal,'' Arizona general manager John Chayka said. ''The facts are the facts.
-He's a 30-year-old (unrestricted free agent) and we're 29th in the league right now.'' ...
+White had seven goals, six points and 70 penalty minutes in 46 games. ...
 Eichel extended his point scoring streak to six games. ...
 Vrbata's assist extended his point streak to nine games, the longest active streak in the league.
 His goal also was his 600th career point. ...
 McGinn's goal was the 100th of his career.

 UP NEXT